Collection Management | Library Policies

 - Almanacs and yearbooks.
 Current editions of major publications for the U.S.

 - Concordances.
 Only concordances for very important authors and works are included (Shakespeare, the Bible).

 - Dictionaries.
 Single language, bilingual and polyglot dictionaries in major languages taught on campus, as well as basic bilingual dictionaries for other languages are collected.
 Dictionaries for academic subject areas are also collected.

 - Encyclopedias.
 Authoritative encyclopedias (single and multi-volume) for subject areas are collected.

 - Geographic sources, including authoritative atlases and gazetteers, are collected.

 Curriculum Materials Center - Collection Management Policy

-The CMC exists primarily for Carroll students who are pursuing a degree in K-12 instruction.
+The Curriculum Materials Collection (CMC) exists primarily for Carroll students who are pursuing a degree in K-12 instruction.
 The CMC also supports students in the graduate Education program and Education faculty/adjuncts.
 While the CMC is open to the entire Carroll community including other Carroll students, faculty/adjuncts, staff, alumni, area teachers and the public, collection development is guided by the needs of undergraduate Education students.
-Such needs will be demonstrated by the class assignments of Education faculty/adjuncts, by Reference interactions with students and by suggestions from faculty/adjuncts.
+Such needs will be demonstrated by the class assignments of Education faculty/adjuncts, by research interactions with students, and by suggestions from faculty/adjuncts.
 The informational needs of graduate Education students will also be considered and material will be purchased when it also supports undergraduate work.